ward/run/_drafts/2018-11-04-teltowkanal-halbmarathon.md

 Most of this cycle went pretty well.
-Five weeks out I put my body through a lot by also having to attend a conference, which ended up getting me sick (throat, slight fever, super tired, that kind of stuff) for a few days.
+Five weeks out I put my body through a lot by also having to attend a conference, which ended up getting me sick (throat, slight fever, super tired, that kind of stuff) on and off for about a week.
 Since then I have been paying more attention to drinking hot teas and some throat tablets when I think I feel it coming up.
 Besides that I had usual bouts of tiredness and terrible sleep from time to time, my sleep has always been an iffy thing.

 My taper started after the Brussels Canal Run by dropping the distance to what I run in recovery weeks (~60 km), but still keeping some workouts in.